Non-conference clash Tuesday will be fifth straight January meeting between the schools.

 She graduated from UNC in 2000 with degrees in education and psychology.
 She was named to the ACC Academic Honor Roll and Dean's List at UNC from 1997-99.

 Catherine is married to Matt Vogt, who is a Major in the U.S. Marine Corps.
-Their first baby, Carson Elizabeth, was born Oct.
+Their daughter, Carson Elizabeth, was born Oct.
 1, 2010.